programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 You should now see your terminal begin to print out the identifiers for each result returned by our bplscas search—in this case, all 7,029 of them!
-You can interrupt the print out by hitting `Ctrl-C`{.userinput} on your keyboard, which will return you to the prompt.
+You can interrupt the print out by hitting `Ctrl-C` on your keyboard, which will return you to the prompt.

 If you didn’t see identifiers printing out to your screen, but instead saw an error like this, you may have forgotten to enter a few spaces